pavelxt7/k6-handlebars/README.md

-# k6-handlebars
+# how to use template libraries with k6

+this repo contains three subdirectories that show

+1. an error when handlebars is used with k6 & browserify
-this repo demonstrates an error when a javascript module is used with k6.
+1. an error when handlebars is used with k6 & webpack
+1. a success when nunjacks is used with k6 & webpack (based on the work done by Mihail Stoykov in https://github.com/MStoykov/k6-es6)

+# handlebars with browserify

 ## initialization

 clone the repo :)

 ```
+cd handlebars-with-browserify
 npm install -g browserify
 npm install
 ```